Lexicon

 ORIGINAL

 What the governed experience: the turbulence left by coordinations that concluded before awareness could form.
-Where the Kakudmī Problem names the structural condition — governance obsolete at completion — the decision wake names the lived experience of those subject to it.
+The 2010 Flash Crash compressed a trillion-dollar equity swing into thirty-six minutes; most traders learned of it only after the recovery.
 Prices settled while you slept.
 Opportunities opened and closed within a single inference cycle.
 Allocations compounded through cascades no observer could follow in real time.
-The governed do not experience the Kakudmī Problem directly because the problem operates at tempos they cannot perceive; what they feel is the wake — displacement without a visible cause, consequence without a traceable decision.
-The decision wake is the phenomenological complement to the tempo problem: it is what democratic subjects experience when coordination outpaces the governed.
+The governed do not experience the Kakudmī Problem directly, because it operates at tempos they cannot perceive; what they feel is the wake — displacement without a visible cause, consequence without a traceable decision.
 Brahmā's laughter is inaudible.
 The wake is what you feel.

 Demo-to-Deployment Lag